jarred23/Personal-Portfolio/README.md

 # Personal-Portfolio
-Hi, this is my Personal portfolio project, that am creating with  HTML, CSS and JAVASCRIPT.
+Hi, this is my Personal portfolio project, that I am creating with  HTML, CSS and JAVASCRIPT.